 Email marketing works because it’s simple.
 It’s cheap.
 And it’s effective.
 Emails work so well that, according to Hubspot, email marketing generates 67% of all leads!

-We live in a time where everyone has access to the Internet.
-Whether they are using their computer, tablet, smartphone, or even smartwatch, people are always connected.
+We live in a time when everyone has access to the Internet.
+People are always connected whether they are using their computer, tablet, smartphone, or even smartwatch.